SpencerCollet/CareerResearchPresentation/README.md

 ### Running
 Download entire repo and extract files\
-Running the exe file in bin/windows
+Run the exe file in bin/windows/